People Are Alike All Over: Production notes

 This episode was based on Paul W. Fairman's "Brothers Beyond the Void", published in the March 1952 issue of Fantastic Adventures and also included in August Derleth's 1953 anthology collection Worlds of Tomorrow.
 In this renowned short story, Sam Conrad remains on Earth and it is the lone pilot Marcusson who has the too-close encounter with smaller, more alien Martians.
 In adapting the tale, Serling made key changes that would deepen the irony and heighten the impact.
 He installed the apprehensive, defeatist Conrad as the protagonist, easing his fears, only to have them ultimately confirmed; and he presented the Martians as a human-like superior race whose apparent benevolence would make their climactic treachery seem even more shocking, as well as decrease the budget that would have been expended on costumes and makeup.

 The Martian exteriors are taken from the oversize painted background dioramas seen in the 1956 Metro-Goldwyn-Mayer film Forbidden Planet.
 Additionally, a set of four lights on the wall of the inside of the space ship are reuses of the Krell power gauges from the same film.

+Conrad is portrayed by veteran actor Roddy McDowall, the former child film star who had recently revitalized his career with several roles on Broadway, one of which earned him a Tony Award.
+In 1960, McDowall also played the role of Ariel in a celebrated television production of The Tempest by William Shakespeare and headed to back to Broadway to portray Mordred in the musical Camelot along with Julie Andrews and Richard Burton.
+While he appeared in only one episode of The Twilight Zone, he would later team up again with Rod Serling on a couple of prominent projects.
+Serling wrote the screenplay for original 1968 movie Planet of the Apes in which McDowall played the chimpanzee archaeologist Cornelius.
+In addition, McDowall played the leading role of Jeremy in "The Cemetery", which was the first of the trilogy of stories that comprised the 1969 pilot for Serling's Night Gallery TV series.

 Marcusson is portrayed by Paul Comi, a frequent guest star in TV shows of the 1960s and 1970s, including Star Trek.
 His other TZ work was in the second season's "The Odyssey of Flight 33", where he played the co-pilot, and the fourth season's "The Parallel".

-Actor Byron Morrow twice appeared as an admiral on Star Trek.
-Actor Vic Perrin was later the "Control Voice" of The Outer Limits, and—like Oliver, Morrow and Comi—would also become another veteran of Star Trek.
+Byron Morrow twice appeared as an admiral on Star Trek.
+Vic Perrin was later the "Control Voice" of The Outer Limits, and—like Oliver, Morrow and Comi—would also become another veteran of Star Trek.